-- 1. Open an image in Effects. - 2.
+- 1. Open an image into Effects. - 2.
 In the Filter Options pane, select either the Borders or Textures filter type. - 3.
 From the Category pop-up, select a category you have imported.
 User-added extras categories will appear at the bottom of the category list. - 4.
 From the Texture or Borders pop-up select a texture or border from the desired category.

-NOTE: More information on the Borders and Textures filters can be found in the Effects section of this user guide, on page 41 (Borders) and page 48 (Textures).
+NOTE: More information on the Borders, Textures and LUTs filters can be found in the Filters section of this user guide, on page 46 (Borders), page 51 (LUTs) and page 54 (Textures).